xiangyuan/blog/content/blog/2013/2013-01-29_cut-video-from-bash-with-ffmpeg.rst

-public: yes
-tags: [bash, linux, movie editing]
-language: en
-summary: How to cut a video in your terminal.

 Cut Videos from Bash with ffmpeg
 ================================

+:tags: bash, linux, movie editing
+:language: en
+:summary: How to cut a video in your terminal.

 Sometimes I want an easy way to cut off some parts of a video.
 I don't want to use a full-fledged movie editing software for a simple thing like that and I